 Of course there are rules to our essay contest and we want you to read all of them so that you can know how to enter.

-You should first know that there are three ways to enter: mail in your entry in an envelope, email your entry or upload your entry on our site.
+You should first know that there are three ways to enter: email, upload to our site here or mail it in an envelope.

 To read all the details, click the ENTER NOW button below!